-A loyalty program is a golden opportunity to send customised emails to your shoppers to improve engagement and build long-term relationships.
-This is mainly because a loyalty program gives you back-end data on your customer’s buying behaviour.
-With this information, you can engage your members in a much more personalised way.
+Many strategies can help you better understand your customers so you can serve them a personalized customer experience.
+A loyalty program is a golden opportunity to send customized loyalty program emails to your shoppers to improve engagement and build long-term relationships.
+This is mainly because loyalty programs enable the collection of first-party data on your customers.
+With this information, you can engage your members in a much more personalized way.

-Your emails could summarise the points they have already acquired or prompt them when there are points to redeem.
+Your emails could summarize the points they have already acquired or prompt them when there are points to redeem.
 You could also use the data from your loyalty program to send emails with product suggestions that match their previous buying behaviour.